Photo by Jen Kay.

 This product is an absolute lifesaver on a plane.
 It's the perfect way to settle your baby and keep them close.
 We sometimes wear the baby onto the plane, which makes it easier to break down your stroller for gate checking- Bonus: they can fall asleep and you'll have your hands free!
 (FYI, some airlines make you remove the baby for takeoff and landing.)
 If you're traveling with a newborn, you'll need this piece as well.

-We prefer to travel with our own car seat, though renting them through your car rental agency is possible.
+We prefer to travel with our own car seat, though renting one through your car rental agency is possible.
 This car seat easily installs into any vehicle WITHOUT a car seat base by using the seat belt, making it perfect for taxis and rental cars.
 It's also compatible with lots of different stroller bases by using an adaptor, so if you've got your heart set on a specific stroller have no fear.
 We gate check our stroller and car seat, and use this to keep our car seat and adaptor protected.

 This is super handy for bottle washing in a hotel room and packs down to almost nothing.
 We also used this for baths when traveling when Charley was quite young; it literally packs totally flat and takes up almost no space!